stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 2. Calculate the difference between new state and goal state

 The agent should prefer the state that minimizes the distance between new and goal state.

+## Problem Reduction

+The concept of problem reduction is to reduce a problem and find the solutions for those sub-problems.
+Then once those solutions are found, combine them to solve the whole problem.